-First, surface preparation is often overlooked, not taken seriously, or even dismissed entirely.
+First, surface preparation is often overlooked, underestimated, or even dismissed entirely.
 At Perma-Chink Systems we have learned through many years of testing and experience that this is an important step and forms the foundation for a successful finish system.

-Does the surface of the wood have mold, dirt, discoloration, existing finishes, metal contaminants or greyed weathering?
+Does the surface of the wood have mold, dirt, discoloration, existing finishes, metal contaminants or discolored weathering?
 All these wood conditions will likely lead to problems with your finish system if left unaddressed.
-Perma-Chink Systems offers a full line of wood restoration and cleaning products and literature to deal effectively with each of these wood conditions.
+Perma-Chink Systems offers a full line of wood restoration products, cleaning products, and literature to deal effectively with each of these wood conditions.

-Increased wood surface porosity is also important and to achieve best results, we recommend sanding your wood with 60 grit sandpaper.
+Increased wood surface porosity is also important and we recommend sanding your wood with 60-grit sandpaper to achieve best results.
 This allows for improved mechanical adhesion of the stain with the wood fibers and increases overall performance of the system as well as color uniformity.
 The overall color development will be much darker than on un-sanded wood.
 Nevertheless, the protection of the wood surface is increased substantially.
 Staining on smooth/un-sanded wood can look splotchy due to the reduced porosity and unevenness of the wood.
 As a result, not much stain goes on the wall and the performance is reduced accordingly.

 If, however, surface preparation is skipped or done improperly prior to an application of stain, it will impact the appearance and longevity of the final system.
 Some of the likely outcomes such as peeling and early discoloration and unhappy homeowners are the usual result.